TRNEEDANAME/DoomSlayer_Laser_Coil_Expansion/README.md

 **YES**, you can, you can open issues, pull request, discussions...

 ### Can I fork it ?
-Yes you can, just credit the original author (Kiruka), Krakenous and me.
+It's just config, but sure, just credit me.